-- Sediment - construction or other activities expose and loosen soils, while vehicles break-up pavement.
-Excessive sediment in water can effect the respiration, growth, and reproduction of aquatic organisms, cause aesthetic impacts to receiving streams and affect spawning habitat for salmonids.
+- Sediment – Disturbed soils are a significant concern and priority for the North Coast Region.
+Excessive sediment in water can adversely affect the respiration, growth, and reproduction of salmonids and cause aesthetic impacts to receiving streams.

-- Nutrients - sources include fertilizer, lawn clippings, and car exhaust, which contain nutrients like phosphorous and nitrogen.
-An overabundance of nutrients can accelerate the growth of algae, which is a key factor in the decline of water clarity in Lake Tahoe and other water bodies.
+- Nutrients - Sources include fertilizer, lawn clippings, and car exhaust, which contain nutrients like phosphorous and nitrogen.
+An overabundance of nutrients can accelerate the growth of algae, which is a key factor in the decline of water quality.

-- Bacteria- sources include failing septic tanks, sewer overflows, decaying organic material, and the improper disposal of household pet fecal material.
+- Bacteria- Sources include failing septic tanks, sewer overflows, decaying organic material, and the improper disposal of household pet fecal material.
 Some bacteria found in storm water runoff can result in disease.
-Beach closures result from high bacteria levels.
+High levels of bacteria can lead to a variety of human health issues and can make streams and beaches unsuitable for swimming.

 Storm water discharges to surface waters from companies involved in manufacturing operations, transportation facilities where vehicles are maintained (maintenance includes fueling and washing), landfills, hazardous waste sites, and other similar operations must be covered by a storm water discharge permit.
-For coverage under the state's industrial storm water general permit, each facility must submit an application to the State, prepare and implement a Storm Water Pollution Prevention Plan, and monitor the flow of pollutants leaving the site.
+See Attachment A of the permit for a complete list of facilities covered by the Industrial General Permit.
+For coverage under the State's Industrial Storm Water General Permit (Order 2014-0057-DWQ), each facility must submit an application to the State, prepare and implement a Storm Water Pollution Prevention Plan, and monitor the flow of pollutants leaving the site.
 Although the plan does not have to be submitted to the Regional Board, the permittee must keep the plan available to onsite inspectors and submit an annual report to the Board.
-With State approval, the general permit allows group monitoring, where only selected facilities within a group are monitored in order to characterize the whole group.
+With State approval, the general permit allows group monitoring, where only selected facilities within a group are monitored to characterize the whole group.
 Also, a company may be exempt from all or part of the general permit if industrial materials (including wastes, products, machinery, roof exhausts, etc.) are not exposed to rain.

 - City of Cotati